Click Here to Search All Homes For Sale In Coronado Historic District

 They’re from casual to high-end, for example, Drip Coffee Lounge, Tuck Shop and many more.
 Coronado covers a bit more than a half square mile.

-The neighborhood’s affordability is outstanding.
+The neighborhood’s affordability is outstanding for what you get.
 And, while there are still a few dilapidated houses, most are in pretty good shape.
 Buy a house here and all you’ll need to do is pick out the furniture and add a fresh coat of paint.

 Located in Midtown Phoenix, the Coronado neighborhood (often referred to as Greater Coronado) covers over 1-3/4 square miles (just under 1200 acres) and includes around 4000 households.
 It was designated historic in November, 1986.